 People with IBS often report GI symptoms such as indigestion, abdominal pain, bloating and distention, increased gas, and loose stools after eating high-fat foods or meals.
 For example, deep-fried goods, fast foods, pizza, or ice cream.
 Or high-fat meals such as burgers with cheese and fries.
 There is nothing wrong with using some oil or fat in cooking.
 Tip: try to avoid high-fat foods and meals while you are figuring out your triggers.
 Make your own pizza at home, so you can control the ingredients.
 If you crave a burger, swap the French fries with a baked potato.
 And try a sorbet instead of ice cream.

 5. Spicy Foods

 Chili peppers and chili/cayenne powders contain capsaicin.
 This is a natural ingredient that produces a spicy effect and can trigger heartburn and/or abdominal pain in some people with IBS.
-Try to avoid these foods and use other spices to flavor your dishes.
+Tip: try to avoid these foods and use other spices and herbs to flavor your dishes.

 Although FODMAPs are established triggers for IBS symptoms for most people, other dietary components can play a role.
 While there is not enough research to recommend that everyone avoids all these potential triggers, it is important for you to find out whether any of these dietary factors may be triggering your symptoms.
 This can be a tricky process as you need to make sure you isolate the component you want to identify.
 A dietitian specializing in IBS (like me) can help you get to the bottom of this.